 Description This statue of a snake goddess has been carved with a drill and flat chisel.
 The upper part is dowelled into the lower.
 The goddess wears a tall headdress with a snake wound around it.
 Her hands are pierced to hold snakes.
 The headdress is broken off and the upper part has been repaired.
 The lower part has been restored with plaster.
+The joining method, style, and material make the authenticity of this piece doubtful.

 Provenance Gruel [date and mode of acquisition unknown]; Henry Walters, Baltimore, 1929 [mode of acquisition unknown]; Walters Art Museum, 1931, by bequest.